2007 •Nintendo DS

 Action Pi 兀 becomes much easier to judge once it is forced into the same room as Retroid Pocket 2+ (RP2 PCB Upgrade), GAMEMT E6 Max, and Pocket Air Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Action Pi 兀 versus Retroid Pocket 2+ (RP2 PCB Upgrade) is interesting because closest match is the obvious angle.
 If Action Pi 兀 feels almost right but not quite, Retroid Pocket 2+ (RP2 PCB Upgrade) is the sort of nearby detour that can completely change the shortlist.
 Retroid Pocket 2+ (RP2 PCB Upgrade) is tracked around $65 (PCB Only) $99 (Assembled).
 Its overall rating is ?½.
-That said, action Pi 兀 versus GAMEMT E6 Max is interesting because closest match is the obvious angle.
-In practice, if Action Pi 兀 feels almost right but not quite, GAMEMT E6 Max is the sort of nearby detour that can completely change the shortlist.
-GAMEMT E6 Max is tracked around 80.0.
-In practice, its overall rating is ?¼.
+From another angle, action Pi 兀 versus GAMEMT E6 Max is interesting because closest match is the obvious angle.
+GAMEMT E6 Max sits close enough to Action Pi 兀 to make the comparison meaningful, but different enough to sharpen the buying decision.
+From another angle, gAMEMT E6 Max is tracked around 80.0.
+That said, its overall rating is ?¼.
 In practice, action Pi 兀 versus Pocket Air Mini is interesting because more powerful is the obvious angle.
-In practice, if Action Pi 兀 feels almost right but not quite, Pocket Air Mini is the sort of nearby detour that can completely change the shortlist.
+That said, if Action Pi 兀 feels almost right but not quite, Pocket Air Mini is the sort of nearby detour that can completely change the shortlist.
 Pocket Air Mini is tracked around $70 - $100 (Hover for detailed prices).
-That said, its overall rating is ??¼.
+In practice, its overall rating is ??¼.

 Action Pi 兀 pairs the hardware with 4.02 inch, IPS, 60 Hz, 960 x 720, 4:3, and 298.51 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, Dual thumbsticks (L3/R3) Lower placement, 4 Buttons, L1, R1, L2, R2 Vertical, and Power, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.
+A device can run a game and still fail the vibe test if the controls feel like an afterthought.

 The 4:3 aspect ratio adds another layer to the story.
 The right screen is not always the fanciest one.
 Sometimes it is the one that makes your core library look natural instead of merely possible.

 Action Pi 兀 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.